top of page

 • Jun 3

-But design thinking alone doesn’t always help when the real challenge isn’t about creativity or iteration, but about clarity.
-When a team is misaligned, a decision has long-term implications, or a product direction stalls despite good research, we may not have a design execution problem.
-We have a thinking problem.
+However, design thinking alone doesn’t always resolve issues, especially when the real challenge lies in clarity.
+When teams misalign, decisions carry long-term implications, or product directions stall despite thorough research, the issue may not be the design execution.
+We might simply have a thinking problem.

-That’s where three other thinking models have become essential to how I lead: strategic thinking, critical thinking, and systems thinking.
-They’re distinct, complementary ways of reasoning that help design leaders navigate ambiguity and shape decisions with broader impact.
+This revelation led me to embrace three essential thinking models in my leadership: strategic thinking, critical thinking, and systems thinking.
+These distinct yet complementary methods empower design leaders to navigate ambiguity and shape decisions that have broader impacts.

 Strategic Thinking: Reframing the Problem in Context

-• Connecting user needs to business levers (retention, efficiency, differentiation)
+• Connecting user needs to business levers such as retention, efficiency, and differentiation.

-• Clarifying what "success" looks like across functions, not just within design
+• Defining what "success" looks like across multiple functions, beyond just design.

-• Proactively surfacing misalignment between user goals and organizational incentives
+• Raising misalignment between user goals and organizational incentives proactively.

 Critical Thinking: Examining the Frame Itself

-Critical thinking means asking how we know what we know.
-It’s about evaluating evidence, challenging assumptions, and improving the quality of reasoning within teams.
+Critical thinking involves questioning how we know what we know.
+It emphasizes evaluating evidence, challenging assumptions, and enhancing the quality of reasoning within teams.

-• Separate opinion from signal when stakeholder narratives conflict
+• Distinguish opinion from crucial signals when stakeholder narratives conflict.

-• Facilitate clearer design critiques that focus on decisions, not just artifacts
+• Facilitate clearer design critiques focused on decisions rather than simply artifacts.

 Systems Thinking: Making Interdependencies Visible

-Systems thinking helps surface why things break, even when individual parts seem sound.
-It reveals the interconnections, feedback loops, and incentive structures that influence how work actually flows across teams, tools, and time.
+Systems thinking reveals why things break, even when individual elements seem flawless.
+It uncovers interconnections, feedback loops, and incentive structures that influence how work flows across teams, tools, and time.

-• Map service ecosystems to uncover friction points across silos
+• Map service ecosystems to identify friction points across silos.

-• Design scalable processes such as design systems or cross-team rituals
+• Design scalable processes, including design systems and cross-team rituals.

-• Make sense of cross-functional misalignment beyond design
+• Understand cross-functional misalignment that extends beyond design.

-Systems thinking is also key to understanding organizational behavior.
+Systems thinking is also crucial for grasping organizational behavior.
 Why aren’t teams adopting shared tools?
-Why does a great feature underperform in the real world?
-Often, it’s a systemic issue, not a tactical one.
+Why does a promising feature underperform in practice?
+Often, the root cause is systemic, not just tactical.

 Why This Matters

-These modes of thinking don’t replace design craft.
-But they strengthen it.
-They help us reason through complexity, lead with clarity, and elevate the role of design in strategic conversations.
+These thinking methods do not replace design craft; rather, they strengthen it.
+They guide us through complexity, enhance clarity in leadership, and elevate the role of design in strategic conversations.

 Comments